rodekruis/IBF_FLOOD_PIPELINE/README.md

 - Fork this repository to your own Github-account.
 - Add Github secrets in Settings > Secrets of the forked repository: `https://github.com/<your-github-account>/IBF_FLOOD_PIPELINE/settings/secrets/actions`
-  - Add the same 6 secrets as mentioned in the local scenario above.
+  - Add the same 4 secrets as mentioned in the local scenario above.
+  - ADD same 4 secrets in `pipeline/lib/flood_model/secrets.py` file
 - The Github action is already scheduled to run daily at a specific time.
 So wait until that time has passed to test that the pipeline has run correctly.
   - This time can be seen and changed if needed in the 'on: schedule:' part of [floodmodel.yml](.github/workflows/floodmodel.yml), where e.g. `cron:  '0 8 * * *'` means 8:00 AM UTC every day.
 - Check the IBF-system's dashboard to see if data is upload as expected